 5) This too shall pass.
 This too shall pass.
 I can breathe and I can release.
 This too shall pass.
 And besides, it’s not even mine.
 Give it back with love and a hug.

 The most important lesson for us is that we need to let others have their own experiences.
-When we place ourselves in the role of emotional buffer we are depriving others of very crucial lessons for their own evolution.
+When we place ourselves in the role of the emotional buffer we are depriving others of very crucial lessons for their own evolution.
 This is what helps me mind my own business when it comes to feeling the emotional discomfort of other people.

 There is a lesson in everything.